 Several years ago I set up a file on my computer and scanned or downloaded all the manuals associated with the appliances/equipment we own.

 While a great idea, in theory, many of those manuals are available online and I might not need to take up valuable space on my computer.
 Either check with the manufacturer or go to ManualsLib.com for a free download of your manual.
 The prudent thing to do would be to check to make sure you have digital access to the manuals you need before you toss out your hard copy.
 For the ones not available digitally, scan your hardcopy before you toss it.

 You could set up a Bookmark Folder for ‘Manuals’ and bookmark the online version of your manuals or save the link to online manual to your Home Management folder on your computer (right-click the webpage, click ‘Save As’, title it and save it to the appropriate folder)

 But reducing your paper clutter doesn’t stop there.
 Scan your receipts, important communications, school records, invoices, estimates… and put them in appropriate folders on your computer.

 I have a Home Management Folder in which resides all my manuals, receipts and even hand-written instructions (which I scanned) for technical chores like changing the channel on our router.
 Under our Healthcare Folder, I keep track of all of our immunizations and test results.
 While my kids were in school, I kept all the school communications in digital folders with their names on it.

 Once again, it all comes back to setting up logical folders and sub-folders in your Documents Folder and using them effectively and efficiently.

-So, that’s a good bit to process and put in place over the next 7 days.
-I hope all these 5 suggestions for a Technology and Digital Declutter are useful and will help you be less stressed and more efficient when you sit at your computer or need to track down a cord for your phone.
+I hope these 5 suggestions for a Technology and Digital Declutter are useful and will help you be less stressed and more efficient when you sit at your computer or need to track down a cord for your phone.